 The Roxborough Library (6245 Ridge Ave.) has free weekly kids’ programming, like storytimes and art lessons, as well as special events like kids’ holiday parties.

 Main Street in Manayunk is a citywide destination, in part because of all the fabulous independent shops.
-When we did our Shop Local Guide this holiday season, one of the first places we had to include was The Little Apple (4353 Main St.), because we always find ourselves there, whether it’s for a hostess gift, a soft cuddle friend for our littles, or maybe just some Philly-themed home décor for ourselves.
-Plus the owner is herself a Philly mom—to both her little girl and the amazing dog Bettie (practically the boutique’s mascot)—so we’ve gotta support our own!
+We always find ourselves there, whether it’s for a hostess gift, a soft cuddle friend for our littles, or maybe just some Philly-themed home décor for ourselves.

 Pineapple on Main (4347 Main St.) was another Shop Local Guide pick this year, for their great collection of luxe home goods, gifts for all ages, and friendly shopping experience.
-And, of course, if you’re shopping to treat yourself, fashion boutiques like LILA (4339 Main St.) and Nicole Miller (4249 Main St.) never fail to deliver.
+And, of course, if you’re shopping to treat yourself, fashion boutiques like LILA (4339 Main St.) and Remix, a luxury designer consignment shop, (4355 Main St.) never fail to deliver.

 One of Philly’s best independent bookstores, The Spiral Bookcase (112 Cotton St.) is also located in Manayunk, has great selection of children’s books, both new and used.
 They even let you trade in your used books for store credit, so you can keep your kid’s collection fresh.
 And comic book lovers shouldn’t miss Johnny Destructo’s Hero Complex (4327 Main St.) for a truly impressive collection (and truly passionate and personalized service).